-Tuesday’s action paved the way for the Tax Commissioner’s Office to mail property tax bills later this year.
-Property owners or mortgage lenders can make payments by mail, online, by phone, at the main tax office in person, or by using one of the special drop boxes located at tax and tag offices.
+The approval of the millage rate paves the way for the Tax Commissioner’s Office to mail property tax bills in August.
+Payments will be due in October.
+Property owners or mortgage lenders can make payments by mail, online, at the main tax office in person, or by using one of the special drop boxes located at tax and tag offices.

 The following tables show the current year's estimated tax digest along with the history of the tax digest and levy for the past five years:

 Property taxes represent an important source of revenue for Gwinnett County.
 More than one-third (34.1 percent) of the total revenue for all operating funds and nearly three-quarters (71.5 percent) of the revenues for the tax-related funds are derived from property taxes.
 The amount of property tax revenue is based on the size of the tax digest and the millage rate.

 The tax digest is the total value of all property subject to taxation as determined by the Tax Assessor.
 Property in Georgia is assessed at 40 percent of the fair market value, unless otherwise specified by law.
 The economy, as well as state and local policies, impact the size of the net digest.